wfs_combine step combines a pair of dithered Wavefront Sensing and Control (WFS&C) images.

 integer pixel in each direction.
 No sub-pixel resampling is done.

-Creation of the output combined image is a three-step process: first the offsets between the images are computed, the offsets are used to shift image 2 to be in alignment with image 1, and finally the aligned data from the two images are combined.
+Creation of the output combined image is a three-step process: first the offsets between the images are computed using the World Coordinate System, then the offsets are used to shift image 2 to be in alignment with image 1, and finally the aligned data from the two images are combined.

 The WCS transforms of each image are used to compute the RA/Dec values for the center pixel in image 1, and then the pixel indexes of those RA/Dec values are computed in image 2.
 The difference in the pixel indexes, rounded to the nearest whole pixel, is used as the nominal offsets in the x/y image axes.